 8. Know your clients and their tax credits

 Make sure you know your client’s background so you can claim all credits available to them.
-For example:

 - Do they have children in college?